bayyaraghu/Data-Cleaning/README.md

 7. Column types can signal unexpected data values

 ------ Unclean Data ------

 1. Column name inconsistencies
 2. Missing Data
 3. Some name or text in french

+-----Exploratory Data Analysis --------

+Frequency Counts
+Count the number of unique values in out data

+------ Visual exploratory data analysis------

+Data visualization
+1. Great way to spot outliers and obvious errors
+2. More than just looking for patterns
+3. plan data cleaning steps

+Summmary statistics using : df.describe()

+-----Bar plots and histograms ----

+1. Bar plots for discrete data counts
+2. Histograms for continuous data counts
+3. Look at frequencies